-Blur is a multifunctional extension, covering several important fronts.
+IronVest (formerly Blur) is a multifunctional extension, covering several important fronts.
 One is the password manager and generator.
-Not only does Blur save your passwords and encrypt them, but it also has a generator that can suggest passwords that are near impossible to guess.
+Not only does IronVest save your passwords and encrypt them, but it also has a generator that can suggest passwords that are near impossible to guess.

 Masked Emails, Credit Cards and Phone Numbers